The Case for a Chief of Staff

 The origin of the Chief of Staff role

-The CoS role originated in the military and government, and it dates back centuries.
-Cicero, the Roman politician and orator, used a slave named Tiro, who, according to Cicero’s biographer Zach Bankston, served as a secretary, a financial overseer, and a political strategist.
+The Chief of S role originated in the military and government.
+And it dates back centuries.
+Cicero, the Roman politician and orator, used a slave named Tiro.
+According to Cicero’s biographer Zach Bankston, Tiro served as a secretary, a financial overseer, and a political strategist.
 Andrew Roberts’s Napoleon: A Life describes the vital role that Louis-Alexandre Berthier played in assisting Napoleon at the height of his powers.
 The historians Ron Chernow and Joseph Ellis have described the CoS–like role that Alexander Hamilton played for George Washington.
 These people aren’t to be confused with the personal secretaries or aides-de-camp that each leader also had.
-Rather, they were close advisers who handled the most-delicate strategic matters and became trusted confidants.
+Rather, they were close advisers.
+Theyhandled the most delicate strategic matters and became trusted confidants.

 Two other key success factors